Like many B2B marketing terms, the word “audience” can mean several things.

 Using intent signals: Make a list of intent topics relevant to your business, use vendor data to pull lists of accounts that show interest in those topics, and look at intent levels and recency.
 The more product-centric the intent?
 The more likely to buy.
 These should be under high alert.

-Using engagement signals: Gain more insight on which accounts to prioritize by looking at things like channel engagement, site visits, and content engagement.
+Using engagement signals: Gain more insight into which accounts to prioritize by looking at things like channel engagement, site visits, and content engagement.
 Use your CRM or MAP to cross-reference engagement at the account level, campaign level, and opportunity level.
 As with intent, the more product-centric or pricing-focused the content consumed?
 The more likely to buy.
 Add them to your ‘accounts to watch’ list.

 With a combination of static and dynamic data, marketing and sales can prioritize which accounts to target, when to reach them, and how much to spend.
 Update your TAL as needed based on sales cycle length—but not more than quarterly.